MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 # Create a Simple React Dapp with Global State

-This tutorial picks up where the [previous tutorial](./react-dapp-local-state.md) left off.
-We will be starting our work from the [global-state-start](https://github.com/MetaMask/react-dapp-tutorial/tree/global-state-start) branch of the [react-dapp-tutorial](https://github.com/MetaMask/react-dapp-tutorial) source code repository.
+This tutorial picks up from the previous [local state tutorial](./react-dapp-local-state.md).
+We will be starting from the [global-state-start](https://github.com/MetaMask/react-dapp-tutorial/tree/global-state-start) branch of the [react-dapp-tutorial](https://github.com/MetaMask/react-dapp-tutorial) source code repository.

-We will also utilize TypeScript and a few best practices to ensure a clean code base as we now have multiple components and a slightly more complex file structure in our [Vite](https://v3.vitejs.dev/guide/) + React project.
+We will also utilize [TypeScript](https://www.typescriptlang.org/) and a few best practices to ensure a clean code base as we now have multiple components and a slightly more complex file structure in our [Vite](https://v3.vitejs.dev/guide) + [React](https://react.dev) project.

 :::info The purpose of utilizing Global State?
 Our previous tutorial approached connecting to MetaMask and keeping the changes of account, balance and chainId in sync with a single component.
 Sooner or later, you must respond to some state change in a different component.

-In this tutorial, we will move that state and its relevant functions into React Context and make it global so that other components and UI can be aware of changes in the wallet state.
+In this tutorial, we will move that state and its relevant functions into [React Context](https://react.dev/reference/react/useContext), creating a [global state](https://react.dev/learn/reusing-logic-with-custom-hooks#custom-hooks-sharing-logic-between-components) so that other components and UI can affect it and get updates of MetaMask wallet changes.
 :::

 ## Prerequisites